 In recent years the term ‘Scotland’s Larder’ has become very user friendly and is often used as a reference when promoting Scottish food and the wonderful food products of Scotland.
-Where else would you be able to sit down to lunch or dinner and choose from a menu with best Aberdeen Angus beef, with succulent venison fresh from the high tops of the highlands, grouse, hare and of course mutton and lamb – of the highest quality?
-The abundance of seafood dishes now gracing menus gives an indication of the wonderful harvest produced around our shores and from our lochs and rivers.
+Where else would you be able to sit down to lunch or dinner and choose from a menu with best Aberdeen Angus beef, with succulent venison from the Highlands, grouse, hare, pork and bacon, mutton and lamb of the highest quality?
+Together with the abundance of Scottish seafood dishes now gracing menus gives an indication of the wonderful harvest produced around our shores and from Scotland’s lochs and rivers.

 Wherever you travel in Scotland the opportunity exists to sample the local delicacies – Arbroath smokies, Lochfyne kippers, Forfar Bridies, Selkirk bannocks, Orkney cheese, Islay cheese, Galloway cheese, Dundee cake, Moffat toffee etc. etc.

-The culinary skills of the men and women of the country in producing traditional and modern versions of home baked products such as scones, pancakes, shortbread, ginger bread and other favourites is second to none.
-If you have ever been to one of the local country shows or craft fairs and observed the mountains of baking, jams and preserves on display you will know exactly what I mean.
+The culinary skills of the men and women of Scotland producing traditional and modern versions of Scottish home baked products such as scones, pancakes, shortbread, ginger bread and other favourites – is second to none.
+If you have ever been to one of the local country shows, farmers markets or craft fairs and observed the mountains of baking, jams and preserves on display you will know exactly what I mean.